Utitofon-Udoekong/Hackmos_bounty/README.md

 6. Monitor the implementation for any issues.

 ## Contact Information
-For questions or clarification regarding these findings, please reach out to [Your Contact Information].
+For questions or clarification regarding these findings, please reach out to [utitofonudoekong0@gmail.com].

 ## License
 This security report is submitted under the terms of the bug bounty program.
 All rights reserved.